-T, LT, LTC, LTM, Linear Technology and the Linear logo are registered trademarks of Linear Technology Corporation.
-Hot Swap is a trademark of Linear Technology Corporation.
+∠T, LTC, LTM, Linear Technology, SwitcherCAD and the Linear logo are registered trademarks and Hot Swap and ThinSOT are trademarks of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.
 Protected by U.S. Patents, including 5841643.